RamEmmadi/react-bextjb/css/interview-questions.md

   .class{
     colore: green;
   }
-  .class{ // this will be taken
+  .class{ // this will be applied
     colore: blue;
   }
   ```